TheEt1234/libox_computer/DOCS.md

 - oh yeah the input... if you `yield()` you can receive the `terminal` event, where its `msg` is the terminal message

 # color_laptop(n)

 - returns false if unsuccessful
 - `n` is a number above 0, and less than 64
 - it colors the laptop based on the number
 - The colors are based off of the pallete defined in textures/laptop_palette.png

 # Other stuff
 `pos` - position
 `settings` - the settings table

-`digiline_send(channel, msg)` - luacontroller `digiline_send(channel, msg)` but returns an error message if its not successful, and also may be configured to allow functions (that have their environment get exterminated though)
+`digiline_send(channel, msg)` - luacontroller's implementation but returns an error message if its not successful, and also may be configured to allow functions (that have their environment get exterminated though)

 `heat` `heat_max` - see luacontroller's `heat` and `heat_max`, if `heat` reaches above `heat_max` the libox computer will overheat

+`mem` - persistant storage (across sandbox restarts/server restarts/whatever), cannot store threads, functions or userdata

+# Coroutine library (coroutine.*)
+- create - unchanged
+- resume - Changed in the style of libox pcall
+- yield - unchanged, same yield as in _G